Tessa’s Recipe Rundown

 - Be sure to use blocks of full-fat, high-quality cream cheese.

-- Do not use reduced fat or your cheesecake bars may be watery, rubbery, or otherwise lackluster.
+- Do not use reduced fat or your cheesecake bars may be watery and rubbery.

 - Definitely don’t use whipped cream cheese or cream cheese for spreading on a bagel.